Spanish Steps in Rome – Exclusive Private Tours of Rome | Customized Itineraries of Rome and the Vatican City

 The Spanish Steps.
-This was the most important square and the heart of the old Papal Rome; it takes its name from the Palace of the Spanish Ambassador which rises in the West side of the square.
+This was the most crucial square and the heart of the old Papal Rome; it takes its name from the Palace of the Spanish Ambassador, which rises on the West side of the square.

 Memorial House of Shelly and Kids